Sovietaced/Avior/readme.md

-Avior v1.1
+Avior v1.2
 ==========
-Avior is a network control application designed to make floodlight network administration easier.
+Avior is a network management tool designed to make floodlight network administration and testing easier.
+Avior supplies a conventient user interface that alleviates the user's dependency on using python scripts and analyzing JSON data.

 Features
 --------
-* Adding, modification, deletion of flows
-* Controller, Switch, Device statistics
+* Static flow entry pusher user interface.
+Add, modify, and delete flows.
+* Useful error checking and flow verification.
+* Detailed controller, switch, device, port, and flow statistics updating in real time.
+* Easy to use Patch Panel.

 Compiling
 ---------